 - Transfer Rights and Responsibilities– MnSCU policy 3.39

-Questions about transferring from RCTC?
-Contact the RCTC Counselors.
+- Questions about transferring from RCTC?
+Contact the RCTC Counselors or Advisors.